Adopt

 The first step is to identify the dog or dogs you’re interested in learning about and possibly meeting.

 One-On-One Meetings: Adoption events are good if you are interested in many dogs or don’t know which one might be a good fit.
 However, not all dogs go to events, since some are not comfortable in that setting, and many dogs don’t reveal their true personalities at crowded events.
-Feel free to ask for a one-on-one meetups as well.
-We also have weekly obedience classes on Sunday mornings, and you can come to the class to observe and meet a dog or two (or more) there.
+Feel free to ask for a one-on-one meetup as well.
+We also have weekly obedience classes on Saturday mornings, and you can come to the class to observe and meet a dog or two (or more) there.
 You can check with us to find out who will be where, when!

 Introducing a Dog to Your Pets: We encourage adopters to meet the dog(s) first without their current pets.
 This lets you focus on the dog and your interactions with him or her.
 If you think the dog is a good match, we can then have a second meeting with your dog (or bring the dog to your home to meet your cat).
 We are more than happy to help you introduce your pets and in fact we prefer to help with that.